 Subscription receivable is a contra-account which pertains to the unpaid portion of the subscribed capital stock to the Company.
-On July 1, 2021, Masikap Holdings subscribed to 100,000 shares of the Company of which 50,000 were paid amounting to ₱5 million.
-The Company has subscribe receivable amounting to 5 million.

-Subscription receivable amounting to P23.80 million, P1.10 million and P0.04 million were collected from CARD MRI Information Technology Inc. (CMIT), Center for Agriculture and Rural Development Inc. (CARD Inc.) and CARD MRI Insurance Agency, Inc. (CAMIA), respectively which is equivalent to 253,000 shares.
+Subscription receivable amounting to ₱10.00 million and ₱12.03 million were collected from CMIT and Center for Agriculture and Rural Development Inc. (CARD Inc.), respectively, which is equivalent to 220,250 shares issued in 2022.

-As of December 31, 2021, the Company has subscription receivable amounting to ₱24.03 million in CMIT, ₱12.03 million in CARD Inc., ₱4.29 million in CAMIA and ₱4.69 million in CARD Employees Mutli-Purpose Cooperative.
+As of December 31, 2022, the Company has subscription receivable amounting to ₱14.01 million from CMIT, ₱5.00 million from Masikap Holdings, ₱4.29 million from CAMIA, ₱4.69 million from CARD Employees Multi-Purpose Cooperative.
+As of December 31, 2021, the Company has subscription receivable amounting to ₱24.01 million from CMIT, ₱5.00 million from Masikap Holdings, ₱4.29 million from CAMIA, ₱4.69 million in CARD Employees Multi-Purpose Cooperative and ₱12.03 million from CARD Inc.